Gemini0607/Sentiment-Analysis/README.md

 2. dataset_of_2000 ipython notebook contains implementation of the same classification algos, but on the original labelled data of 1000 positive and 1000 negative files, which have also been pre-processed.

 # Aim
-The aim was to compare the accuracies of the different algos used on both versions of the data.
+The aim was to compare the accuracies of the different algorithms used on both versions of the data.

-If anyone has annysuggestions on how to improve the pre-processing or the classifier accuracies, do let us know.
-Thank You